Get Started on Your Annual Reserved Instance (RI) Review

 Another big contributor to RI underutilization is ineffective management.
 RIs need to be audited on a regular basis in order to catch those that are idle or seldom used.
 An easy way to audit RIs yourself is by taking a closer look at your monthly AWS bills throughout the year.
 If your underutilized RIs are convertible, you can exchange them for instances that better serve your needs.
 If your RIs are standard, don’t forget that you can try to sell them on the AWS RI Marketplace.
 In any case, the careful auditing will increase your enterprise’s understanding of its RI opportunities and support better RI purchasing decisions in the future.

 December is one of the best times for you to make RI purchasing decisions that can lower your cloud computing costs the following year.
-Click here to coordinate a free consultation with a CloudCheckr expert to help you assess your current and future RI opportunities.
+Schedule a demo with a CloudCheckr expert to help you assess your current and future RI opportunities.